y-ne/y-ne/README.md

 ```

 ```
+" Just like how everyone adored heroes in their childhood, I adored knowledge "

 " I don't usually respond during work hours, but I'd be happy to chat off the clock ~ "
 - Topaz
 ```